The Dybbuk: Act II

 Several months later, Leah's wedding day has arrived.
 As decreed by custom, a humble feast is held for the poor folk prior to the ceremony, and the maiden dances with the beggars.
 She and her nurse discuss the fate of the souls of those who died prematurely, mentioning Khanan who Leah says came to her in a dream.
 They visit the holy grave in the center of Brinitz, the resting place of a bride and a groom who were killed under their wedding canopy when the "Evil Chmiel" raided the area in 1648.
 She ceremoniously invites the souls of her mother and grandparents to her celebration.
 Menashe, her betrothed, arrives with his father.
 At the ceremony, he approaches to remove Leah's veil.
 She shoves him back, screaming in a man's voice.
 The Messenger, standing nearby, announces she is possessed by a Dybbuk.

 Act III

-In the home of the Tzadik Azriel of Miropol, the servant enters to announce that Sender's possessed daughter has arrived.
+In the home of the Tzadik (Rebbe) Azriel of Miropol, the servant enters to announce that Sender's possessed daughter has arrived.
 Azriel confides to his assistant that he is old and weak, but the latter encourages him with tales of his father and grandfather, both renowned miracle-workers.
-He calls Leah and demands from the spirit to leave her body.
-The Dybbuk refuses.
-Azriel recognizes him as Khanan, and summons the rabbinical court to place an anathema upon him.
-Rabbi Samson arrives and recounts that the spirit of Nisan, a scholar who died and knew the Tzadik, came to him in a dream.
-He told that Khanan is his son and he sues Sender before the court, on the charge he is responsible for his death.
+He calls Leah and demands that the spirit leave her body.
+The dybbuk refuses.
+Azriel recognizes him as Khanan, and summons a beth din (rabbinical court) to place an anathema upon him.

+Rabbi Samson arrives and recounts that the spirit of the deceased Nisan, a scholar who had known the Tzadik, appeared to him in a dream.
+He said that Khanan is his son and sued Sender before the court on the charge that he is responsible for his death.
 The rabbis determine to hold the litigation on the day after, and exorcise the spirit only upon discovering the truth.